 Traumatic Brain Injury Treatment

 The treatment of a moderate to severe head injury usually begins in an emergency room.
-Doctors will attempt to assess the severity of the brain injury.
-Doctors will try to make sure the brain has adequate oxygen and blood supply to prevent further damage due to swelling, bleeding or reduced oxygen.
+Doctors will attempt to assess the severity of brain injury.
+Doctors will try to make sure the brain has adequate oxygen and blood supply to prevent further damage due to swelling, bleeding, or reduced oxygen.

-Doctors perform imaging tests such as a CT scan to determine whether the patient should have surgery to repair skull fractures, remove blood clots, relieve pressure on the brain caused by swelling, or remove pieces of skull or a foreign object if the injury involves a penetrating head wound.
+Doctors perform imaging tests such as a CT scan to determine whether the patient should have surgery to repair skull fractures, remove blood clots, relieve pressure on the brain caused by swelling, or remove pieces of the skull or a foreign object if the injury involves a penetrating head wound.
 A probe may be inserted through the patient’s skull to monitor brain tissue swelling and pressure.

 To prevent secondary brain damage caused by inflammation, doctors may use drugs such as diuretics to reduce swelling and put a brain injury patient into a temporary coma.
 A comatose brain requires less oxygen.

 After doctors treat the physical damage to the brain, the patient will require rehabilitation.
 The type of rehabilitation depends on the severity of the brain injury.
 A patient with a moderate to severe brain injury will need therapy to relearn basic skills such as walking and talking.
 Speech therapy is common.

 The brain injury patient may be directed to follow up with a family doctor or with a neurologist.
 A neurologist is a medical specialist who treats disorders and injuries to the central nervous system including the brain.